 1. Check before you tradeGo beyond the standard checks with Coface Information Services.
 With instant commercial scores, real-time analysis, and supply chain alerts, you can minimise risk, protect supply chains, and identify new opportunities.

 - Data adjusted by sector and country

-2. Get protectedCoface credit insurance covers you against bad debt, late payments, political risk, natural disaster, pre-shipment risks and more.
+2. Get protectedCoface credit insurance covers you against bad debt, late payments, political risk, natural disasters, pre-shipment risks, and more.
 So if the worst happens, you still get paid.

 - One of the world’s leading credit insurance companies

 - Over 4,000 experts operating across 100 countries

 3. Collect what’s owedRecover late payments and limit losses with our efficient, stress free debt recovery.
 We handle everything from initial contact to all follow-ups and collections, providing a single point of contact regardless of the debtor's country.

 - Action within 24 hours

 Our EasyLiner online policy has been specifically designed for SME's to provide protection against late payment and insolvency with a minimum of fuss.

 TradeLiner - our new credit insurance product for mid to large businesses has been developed to make it easier for companies to obtain credit insurance cover.